CloudLabsAI-Azure/Defender-for-Cloud/modules/module3-dashboards.md

 ## Lab Overview

-Other than the overall dashboard we discussed in Module 1, Microsoft Defender for Cloud provides several purpose-built reports, which are presented as workbooks.
+Other than the overall dashboard we discussed in Lab2, Microsoft Defender for Cloud provides several purpose-built reports, which are presented as workbooks.

 ## Lab objectives